5 Techniques to Analyze Your Social Media Marketing Performance Better

 Number 1: Let’s get started with our very first Social Media Audit Sheet

 Incorporating audit metrics in your social media practices may definitely vary as per the end goals and platform.
-However, there are some key metrics which everyone should analyze.
+However, there are some key metrics that everyone should analyze.
 But before we reach that stage, let us understand how important an audit spreadsheet can be, helping track all the data in this world, making things simple and steady.

 Even more, when using Google Sheets, duplicating documents for future edits gets extremely easy.
 One can view the history of each document for error checks as well.

 Now let us take a look at the contents of the Audit Spreadsheet in detail.
-Your spreadsheet should contain of the following data.
+Your spreadsheet should contain the following data.

 a) First column – list all the social networks here